next-actions/pytest-mh/docs/topology.rst

 * One domain of id ``test``
 * The ``test`` domain has two hosts
-* One host implements ``client`` role and the other host implements ``ldap`` role
+* One host implements the ``client`` role and the other host implements the ``ldap`` role

-The meaning of the roles and is defined by your own extensions of ``pytest-mh`` plugin.
-You define the meaning by extending particular multihost clases.
+The meaning of the roles is defined by your own extensions of the ``pytest-mh`` plugin.
+You define the meaning by extending particular multihost classes.
 See :doc:`classes` for more information.

-It is expected that all hosts that implements the same role within a single domain are interchangeable.
+It is expected that all hosts implementing the same role within a single domain are interchangeable.
 Domain ``id`` must be unique and it is used to access the hosts, see :ref:`mh-fixture`.